The-Alphabet-Cartel/ash-nlp/docs/implementation_guide_v3_1.md

 ## Design Philosophies and Core Principles

 ### 🎯 **Configuration Management Philosophy**
-- **JSON as Source of Truth**: JSON files contain the default configuration structure and values
+- **JSON as Source of Truth**
+  - JSON files contain the default configuration structure and values
+- **Environment Variable Overrides**
-- **Environment Variable Overrides**: The .env file variables override JSON defaults for deployment-specific customization
+  - The `.env` file variables override JSON defaults for deployment-specific customization
+- **Centralized Configuration Goal**
-- **Centralized Configuration Goal**: The end goal is to eventually move **ALL** configuration parameters into JSON files for a central configuration management solution
+  - The end goal is to eventually move **ALL** configuration parameters into JSON files for a central configuration management solution
+- **No Hot-Loading Required**
-- **No Hot-Loading Required**: JSON configuration does not need hot-loading capability at this time (may be added in future)
+  - JSON configuration does not need hot-loading capability at this time
+    - May be added in future
+- **DEBUG Mode Logging**
+  - Logging needs to respect the JSON configuration and environmental variable `GLOBAL_ENABLE_DEBUG_MODE`
+    - The environmental variable should override the JSON configuration default
+    - When set to `true`, logging should show highly detailed logs and explanations
+    - When set to `false`, only production required logging should be shown
+      - This keeps logs slim and shows only the minimum information required to show that the system is working as intended, along with any major failure points.

 ### 🚫 **What We Don't Do**
+- **No Bash Scripts**
-- **No Bash Scripts**: All automation and configuration management is done through Python, Docker, and JSON
+  - All automation and configuration management is done through Python, Docker, and JSON
+- **No Quick Fixes**
-- **No Quick Fixes**: Always implement proper, complete solutions rather than temporary workarounds
+  - Always implement proper, complete solutions rather than temporary workarounds
+- **No Backward Compatibility**
-- **No Backward Compatibility**: Only forward-looking code - no support for legacy patterns or deprecated approaches
+  - Only forward-looking code
+    - No support for legacy patterns or deprecated approaches
-- **No Hard-coded Defaults in Code**: All defaults should be defined in JSON configuration files
+- **No Hard-coded Defaults in Code**
+  - All defaults should be defined in JSON configuration files

 ### 🔧 **Development Standards**
+- **Manager-First Architecture**
-- **Manager-First Architecture**: All components must integrate with the clean manager system (ConfigManager, SettingsManager, etc.)
+  - All components must integrate with the clean manager system
+    - (ConfigManager, SettingsManager, etc.)
+- **Fail-Fast Design**
-- **Fail-Fast Design**: Components that don't support the new architecture should fail with clear error messages
+  - Components that don't support the new architecture should fail with clear error messages
+- **Comprehensive DEBUG Logging**
-- **Comprehensive Logging**: Every step should be logged with detailed status reporting
+  - Every step should be logged with detailed status reporting
+    - Needs to respect the `GLOBAL_ENABLE_DEBUG_MODE` configuration switch
+- **Full Error Handling**
-- **Full Error Handling**: No silent failures - all errors must be caught, logged, and handled appropriately
+  - No silent failures
+    - All errors must be caught, logged, and handled appropriately
+- **Modular Code Structure**
-- **Modular Code Structure**: Separate code into logical modules based on functionality to keep the main codebase clean and maintainable
+  - Separate code into logical modules based on functionality to keep the main codebase clean and maintainable

 ### 🐳 **Deployment Philosophy**
+- **Docker-First**
-- **Docker-First**: All services run in Docker containers with docker-compose orchestration
+  - All services run in Docker containers with docker-compose orchestration
+- **Environment-Specific Overrides**
-- **Environment-Specific Overrides**: Use .env files to customize deployments without changing JSON configuration
+  - Use `.env` files to customize deployments without changing JSON configuration
-- **Container Restart for Configuration Changes**: Configuration changes require container restart (no hot-reloading)
+- **Container Restart for Configuration Changes**
+  - Configuration changes require container restart
+    - No hot-reloading
+- **Secrets Management**
-- **Secrets Management**: Sensitive configuration should use Docker secrets or secure environment variables
+  - Sensitive configuration should use Docker secrets or secure environment variables

 ### 🧪 **Testing and Debugging Philosophy**
+- **Component Isolation**
-- **Component Isolation**: Each component should be testable independently
+  - Each component should be testable independently
+- **Detailed Error Reporting**
-- **Detailed Error Reporting**: Error messages should be specific and actionable
+  - Error messages should be specific and actionable
+    - Should respect the `GLOBAL_ENABLE_DEBUG_MODE` configuration switch
+- **Configuration Validation**
-- **Configuration Validation**: All configuration should be validated at startup with meaningful error messages
+  - All configuration should be validated at startup with meaningful error messages
+    - Should respect the `GLOBAL_ENABLE_DEBUG_MODE` configuration switch
+- **Health Check Integration**
-- **Health Check Integration**: All components should report their status through health endpoints
+  - All components should report their status through the `/health` endpoint

 ### 📁 **File Organization Standards**
 - **Docker**